tugayac/SpeechTherapy/README.md

 The most current version is v0.1

+### Running the Program ###
+To run the audio extractor, go to AudioExtractor/dist/ and run AudioExtractor.jar by double-clicking on it.
+Alternatively, you can run it from the command line using:

+    $ java -jar AudioExtractor.jar

+Alternatively, you can open up the project in NetBeans.

+Note that the program has only been tested on Windows 8 so far.
+The results are not known for other operating systems.

 ### Features ###
 The Audio Extractor features the following:
 * Supports multiple video file types (Currently MP4, M4A, MPEG, MPG, MOV, FLV, AVI)